-- Default Credentials (Default Credentials): The driver authenticates the connection using credentials that are stored in one of the locations in the default credentials provider chain.
-The driver looks for a valid access key and secret key pair by checking the following locations, in the following order: the AWS credentials file stored in the default location (%USERPROFILE%.awscredentials for Windows, ~/.aws/credentials for non-Windows). - IAM Credentials (IAM Credentials): The driver authenticates the connection using an access key and a secret key that is specified directly in the connection information. - IAM Profile (IAM Profile): The driver authenticates the connection using credentials that are associated with an IAM profile in a credentials file. - Instance Profile (Instance Profile): The driver authenticates the connection using credentials that have been loaded from the Amazon EC2 Instance Metadata Service into an instance profile.
+• Default Credentials (Default Credentials): The driver authenticates the connection using credentials that are stored in one of the locations in the default credentials provider chain.
+The driver looks for a valid access key and secret key pair by checking the following locations, in the following order: the AWS credentials file stored in the default location

+(%USERPROFILE%.awscredentials for Windows, ~/.aws/credentials for non-Windows).

+- IAM Credentials (IAM Credentials): The driver authenticates the connection using an access key and a secret key that is specified directly in the connection information. - IAM Profile (IAM Profile): The driver authenticates the connection using credentials that are associated with an IAM profile in a credentials file. - Instance Profile (Instance Profile): The driver authenticates the connection using credentials that have been loaded from the Amazon EC2 Instance Metadata Service into an instance profile. - ADFS (ADFS): The driver authenticates the connection using credentials provided by the Active Directory Federation Services (AD FS) credential provider.